 Merriam’s Turkey Characteristics:

 The bright colors of the Merriam’s turkey will amaze hunters that are only familiar with the other turkey subspecies.
 Merriam’s have a creamy white accent on the outer edge of the tail feathers and rump, unlike the Eastern, Osceola, and Rio Grande turkeys.
 The primary wing feathers are mostly white with small black accent bars (the opposite is true with the wing barring on the other 3 sub-species).
-Mature Tom Merriam’s Turkeys grow beards averaging 9 inches, although we have taken some over 11 inches.
+Mature Tom Merriam’s Turkeys grow beards averaging 8 inches, although we have taken some over 11 inches.
 Since the terrain is rough and rocky, the spurs are typically worn or rounded.
 They usually do not exceed 1¼ inches.
 Three-quarter to one-inch worn spurs are the norm on mature 2 to 4 year old mountain Merriam’s.
-The size of our wild turkeys is big, averaging over 21lbs.
-Typically, the mature Toms we harvest will weigh from 20 pounds to 25 pounds!
+The size of our wild turkeys is big, averaging over 18-22 lbs.
+Typically, the mature Toms we harvest will weigh approximately 22 pounds!
 Another interesting feature, the Merriam’s tail fan is larger than the other three U.S. wild turkey subspecies in the Grand Slam.
 These are just a few common features among “true” Merriam’s.
-If you want a real Merriam’s turkey with no hybridization that shows pure traits, come hunt with us in their native habitat of New Mexico and Arizona.
+If you want a real Merriam’s turkey with no hybridization that shows pure traits, come hunt with us in their native habitat of New Mexico.